 The German company Hamm specializes in producing rollers and vibratory plates for the construction industry.
 Its journey began in 1878 when Ludwig Hamm founded the company as a blacksmith shop.
-Only later, in the middle of the 20th century, namely in 1950, did Hamm move into the production of rollers.
+Only later, in the middle of the 20th century, in 1950, did Hamm begin producing rollers.

-Over the years, Hamm has significantly contributed to developing construction machinery.
+Over the years, Hamm has made significant contributions to the development of construction machinery.
 It pioneered tandem rollers, pneumatic tire rollers, and oscillating rollers, establishing its reputation as a pioneer.
-In 1997, the company became part of the Wirtgen Group, a renowned road construction machinery company.
+In 1997, the company became part of the Wirtgen Group, a renowned manufacturer of road construction machinery.

-The Hamm product line is extensive and includes more than 20 different models of compaction rollers.
+The Hamm product line is extensive, with more than 20 models of compaction rollers.
 Both compact 1-ton mini-rollers and powerful 25-ton tandem rollers are available.
 In addition, the company produces light and heavy vibratory plates for soil compaction tasks.

-The range of applications for Hamm products is wide and includes asphalt paving, foundation preparation, and excavation.
+The range of applications for Hamm products is wide, including asphalt paving, foundation preparation, and excavation.
 The company operates worldwide and exports its equipment to key markets in Europe, North America, and Asia.

-The company employs approximately 250 people worldwide and is headquartered and has its main manufacturing base in Tirschenreuth, Germany.
+The company employs approximately 250 people worldwide and is headquartered in Tirschenreuth, Germany, with its main manufacturing base there.
 The company is recognized as a leading brand in the soil compaction equipment sector, ranking alongside brands such as Caterpillar, Volvo, and Bomag.

 Meaning and History